MEET YOUR ALLERGIST

 Who is an allergist?

-An allergist is a physician who specializes in the diagnosis and treatment of asthma and other hypersensitive diseases associated with the immune system.
+An allergist is a physician specialising in diagnosing and treating asthma and other hypersensitive diseases associated with the immune system.
 The allergist is specially trained to identify allergy and asthma triggers.
-Allergist help people treat or prevent their hypersensitivity issues.
-After earning a medical degree, the allergist completes a three-year residency-training program in either internal medicine or paediatrics.
-Next the allergist completes two or three more years of study in the field of hypersensitivity and immunology.
-You can be certain that your doctor has met these requirements if he or she is certified by the American Board of Allergy and Immunology.
+Allergists help people treat or prevent their hypersensitivity issues.
+After earning a medical degree, the allergist completes a three-year residency training program in internal medicine or paediatrics.
+Next, the allergist will complete two or three more years of study in hypersensitivity and immunology.
+You can be sure your doctor has met these requirements if they are certified by the American Board of Allergy and Immunology.

 The immune system is involved in defending the body from infection.
-One of the marvels of the human body is that it can defend itself against harmful invaders such as viruses or bacteria.
-But sometimes the defences are too aggressive and harmless substances such as dust, molds or pollen are mistakenly identified as dangerous.
-The immune system then rallies its defenses, which incorporate several chemicals to assault and destroy the supposed enemy.
+One of the marvels of the human body is that it can protect itself against harmful invaders such as viruses or bacteria.
+But sometimes the defences are too aggressive, and harmless substances such as dust, moulds or pollen are mistakenly identified as dangerous.
+The immune system then rallies its defences, incorporating several chemicals to assault and destroy the supposed enemy.
 In the process, some unpleasant and, in extreme cases, life-threatening manifestations may be experienced in the hypersensitivity-prone individual.

 The reasons for hypersensitive responses:

-There are hundreds of ordinary substances that can trigger hypersensitive responses.
-Among the most common are plant pollens, molds, household dust (dust mites), cockroaches, pets, industrial chemicals, foods, medicines, feathers and insect stings.
+Hundreds of ordinary substances can trigger hypersensitive responses.
+The most common are plant pollens, moulds, household dust (dust mites), cockroaches, pets, industrial chemicals, foods, medicines, feathers and insect stings.
 These triggers are called as “allergens.”

 Who develops asthma or hypersensitivities?

 Asthma and hypersensitivities can affect anyone, regardless of age, gender, race or socioeconomic factors.
 While it’s true that asthma and hypersensitivities are more common in children, they can occur for the first time at any age.
-Sometimes allergy symptoms start in childhood, disappear for many years and then start up again during adult life.
+Sometimes allergy symptoms start in childhood, disappear for many years, and start up again during adulthood.

 Although the exact genetic factors are not yet understood, there is a hereditary tendency to asthma and hypersensitivities.
 In susceptible people, factors such as hormones, stress, smoke, perfume or other environmental irritants also may play a role.